 Destination Domains - For a particular tracking domain, create destination domains to specify which links Iterable should rewrite as deep links.
 Then provide an apple-app-site-association file to describe the specific paths that should be rewritten for each destination domain.
 For more information, see below.

 Iterable senders, sending domains, tracking domains, and destination domains are related.

 You'll select one of your project's senders.

 Iterable uses the selected sender to determine the campaign's sending domain.

 Each sending domain is associated with a single tracking domain.
-Iterable uses that tracking domain to rewrite your campaign's links and then tracks those links when they're clicked.
+Iterable uses that tracking domain to rewrite your campaign's links, and then tracks those links when they're clicked.

 To work with the items described in this guide, you'll need the Channel Configuration > View (to view) or Channel Configuration > Manage (to edit) permission.

-Setting up your ESP
+Email: setting up your project's ESP

 The following sections describe how to set up your ESP, whether Amazon SES with a shared IP (the default) or another ESP.